-The xB comes standard with a six-speaker Pioneer stereo, satellite radio, HD Radio, Bluetooth, a USB port, an auxiliary jack and steering wheel-mounted audio controls.
-The 10 Series model comes standard with a display audio system with a touch screen.
-A BeSpoke stereo with navigation and smartphone integration is available as a dealer-added accessory.
+The xB comes standard with a six-speaker Pioneer audio system with a 6.1-inch touch-screen display, Bluetooth, a USB/iPod interface, an auxiliary input, keyless entry, cruise control and steering wheel-mounted audio controls.
+A BeSpoke stereo system with navigation and smartphone integration is available as a dealer-added accessory.

-- "Back up front, controls are simple to see and use.
-There's little complexity here: If you want to adjust the fan to blow warm air on your feet, you can do it in about two seconds." -- Kelley Blue Book
+- "Up front, controls are simple to see and use: If you want to adjust the fan, you can do it in about two seconds." -- Kelley Blue Book

 The Scion xB offers 11.6 cubic feet of cargo space behind the back seats and 69.9 cubic feet with the rear seats folded.
-Most reviewers agree that the xB has lots of cargo space for the class.
-One test driver is pleased with the small-item storage in the cabin as well.
+The xB has lots of cargo space for the class, even enough to rival many compact SUVs’.
+Test drivers are pleased with the amount of interior storage, including a storage compartment under the rear seat.

 - "Cargo capacity is another of the xB's SUV-like traits, … expanding to a formidable 69.9 cu ft with the rear seat backs folded.” -- AutoTrader